Nsk0033/FYP/Final Year Project - Voice and Behavior/Assets/GPUInstancer-CrowdAnimations/Demos/TextureVariationDemo/BoidsComputeDemo-ReadMe.txt

 This way, all the instances of the fish in this scene are rendered with a single draw call.
 The instances are also further manipulated with a compute shader (GPUIFishBoids.compute) to implement boids behavior.

-This scene also uses the Post Processing (v2) package which you can install from the Package Manager.